MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/ai-overview.md

 [This article is prerelease documentation and is subject to change.]

-Bringing the power of Copilot to both app makers and their end-users in Power Apps.
-Now you can build an app, including the data behind it, just by describing what you need through multiple steps of conversation.
-The apps you create can have copilot-powered experiences built in from the first screen&mdash;so your users can discover insights in conversation instead of mouse-clicks.
+Bringing the power of AI Copilot to both app makers and their end-users in Power Apps.
+With Copilot you can build an app, including the data behind it, just by describing what you need through multiple steps of conversation.
+The apps have copilot-powered experience built in from the first screen&mdash;so your users can discover insights in conversation instead of mouse-clicks.

 To learn how to use the new AI features in Power Apps, see: